leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/views.rst

       Local view bypasses layers, using only the selected objects when entering local view.
       Although new objects may be added while in local view.

-      It's also possible to send objects out of local view, using :menuselection:`Object --> Move Objects out of Local View`, which can be useful to further isolate a selection.

 .. tip::

    Accidentally pressing :kbd:`NumpadSlash` can happen rather often if you are new to Blender,